After an over three year break, I finally paint another 28mm model.

 Last night or this morning I was lying in bed thinking of changes I could make to my Warhammer armies to try to actually win a game of Warhammer Fantasy Battle in 8th Edition.
 There isn’t much I can do with an all Nurgle Daemon army at 1500 points.
 I can add or subtract Plaguebearers, Nurglings, and Beasts of Nurgle and none of them have done much on the table top.
 The Herald of Tzeentch might keep a few more of my models from dying in the magic phase but in general I have to play with the models I have painted.

 After finishing the sorcerer I picked up yet more hobby supplies and looked for work.
 A lot of jobs seem to be good fits for me this week and I talked to a CEO of a startup so maybe my third lengthy period of unemployment post-MBA will finally come to an end.
-I really don’t care what I do, all experience will obviously help me, and I need money as I have too much debt.
+I really don’t care what I do, any experience will obviously help me, and I need money as I have too much debt.
 But that’s not what my few readers care about.

 I just finished writing a new army list at 1500 points, as that is the magic number at Strategies.
 Bigger games obviously are possible as I have a lot of models painted and quite a few unpainted unlike the Daemon army which is mostly painted except for a few odds and sods OOP models.
-My army list is goblin heavy and I’ve been trying to embrace that.
-I even tried to go all goblins, but in the end I couldn’t say no to a 5 point bully and the Big Waaagh spell list.
+My army list is goblin heavy and I’ve been trying to embrace that. even tried to go all goblins, but in the end I couldn’t say no to a 5 point bully and the Big Waaagh spell list.
 So my 1500 point army list actually has 2 orks in it.
 My 2000 point army list will have more orks and to save on painting but also so I can have a magic banner (Mork’s Spirit Totem) I’m breaking my vow of no Big ‘Uns.
 I’m still unlikely to have Black Orks, though some Savage Orks might be fun, especially if new plastic models are in the pipe line as rumored.

 Picking my daemon list is easy, my Ork and Goblin list takes a lot more time.
 I have a lot more options, even with only a few units actually painted.
 I painted so many goblins (with a tiny bit of help) that I can add or remove dozens of models from units, which doesn’t do that much, but it means I pick my CORE last.
 I pick my warmachines first as I want them to be central to my army.
 They shoot over the goblins, which in turn shoot and cast spells at the enemy until they get annoyed and charge or I get to cast one of the movement spells and opt for a surprise charge.
 The Fanatics of course get in the way of the enemy.